|Back to Main Print This Page Email to a Friend|

 Ibuprofen (Advil, Motrin) or another medicine like it may also help.
-Ask your doctor what other medicines are safe to take with your pain medicine.
+Ask your provider what other medicines are safe to take with your pain medicine.

 When to Call the Doctor

-Amy E, Micheo W. Anterior cruciate ligament tear.
-In: Frontera, WR, Silver JK, Rizzo TD Jr, eds.
+Micheo W, Amy E,.Sepulveda F. Anterior cruciate ligament tear In: Frontera, WR, Silver JK, Rizzo TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
-2nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 55.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 63.